|

 No longer wishing to be “Georged,” Bernard Shaw amazed the world with his resurgence

-took the form of an increasingly oracular and sometimes apocalyptic
+form of an increasingly oracular and sometimes apocalyptic performance, as

-performance, as Shaw, building on the prestige of receiving the Nobel Prize and
+Shaw, building on the prestige of receiving the Nobel Prize and having been

-having been proved right about World War I, found in radio, film, and
+proved right about World War I, found in radio, film, and international

-necessarily mean that people changed their ways or heeded his warnings about
+celebration did not necessarily mean that people changed their ways or heeded

 opinion being solicited.
 With more devilment than reverence, reporters